techvelocity-old/velocity-blueprints/getting-started/gcp/sample-helm/README.md

 [GCP-Explorer](../../../references/gcp-explorer) is a reference service that is used to act as an example application in GCP environments.

-GCP-Explorer depends on and uses the following services:
+The k8s manifest code is available under the helm [templates](templates) directory and consists of:
+1. [GCP-Explorer](templates/explorer.yaml) which is the example application.
+It depends on:
    1. [GCS Bucket](templates/gcs.yaml) (Runs as an actual cloud resource)
    2. [Pub/Sub Topic](templates/pubsub.yaml) (Runs as an actual cloud resource)
    3. [Pub/Sub Subscription](templates/pubsub.yaml) (Runs as an actual cloud resource - Attached to the Topic)
    4. [MySQL Database](templates/mysql.yaml) (Runs as a container and not as a cloud managed service)
        1. The k8s manifest code for MySQL was taken from the [reference snippet](../../../references/kubernetes/database-containers/mysql.yaml).

-The k8s manifest code is available under the [templates](templates) directory.

 ### Helm